Earthquake prediction: Electromagnetic anomalies

 Observations of electromagnetic disturbances and their attribution to the earthquake failure process go back as far as the Great Lisbon earthquake of 1755, but practically all such observations prior to the mid-1960s are invalid because the instruments used were sensitive to physical movement.
 Since then various anomalous electrical, electric-resistive, and magnetic phenomena have been attributed to precursory stress and strain changes that precede earthquakes, raising hopes for finding a reliable earthquake precursor.
-While a handful of researchers have gained much attention with either theories of how such phenomena might be generated, claims of having observed such phenomena prior to an earthquake, no such phenomena has been shown to be an actual precursor.
+While a handful of researchers have gained much attention with either theories of how such phenomena might be generated, claims of having observed such phenomena prior to an earthquake, no such phenomena has been shown to be an actual precursor for prediction.

 A 2011 review by the International Commission on Earthquake Forecasting for Civil Protection (ICEF) found the "most convincing" electromagnetic precursors to be ultra low frequency magnetic anomalies, such as the Corralitos event (discussed below) recorded before the 1989 Loma Prieta earthquake.
-However, it is now believed that observation was a system malfunction.
-Study of the closely monitored 2004 Parkfield earthquake found no evidence of precursory electromagnetic signals of any type; further study showed that earthquakes with magnitudes less than 5 do not produce significant transient signals.
-The ICEF considered the search for useful precursors to have been unsuccessful.
+However, it was originally believed that observation was a system malfunction.
+Study of the closely monitored 2004 Parkfield earthquake by the United States Geological Survey found no evidence of precursory electromagnetic signals of any type.
+Studies up to 2012 showed that earthquakes with magnitudes less than 5 did not produce significant transient signals.
+The ICEF considered the search for useful precursors to have been unsuccessful as of 2011.
+However, A ten year study published in 2022 of magnetic field changes in California from 2010 to 2020 reported a "...statistical signal (is) of modest size" 24 to 72 hours prior to nineteen earthquakes.
+The study reported that the signal was sufficient for forecasting, but insufficient for use in earthquake prediction.